RWTH-EBC/AixLib/bin/03_WhiteLists/README.md

 ## What is implemented?

 #### HTML_IBPSA_Whitelist.txt
 This list contains all IBPSA models.
-These models are not corrected during the HTML check.
+These models will not test with HTML check.
-In order to keep the white list up to date, it should be rewritten regularly.
+In order to keep the whitelist up to date, it should be rewritten regularly.

 Use the following command: